prisma-archive/babel-plugin-react-relay/README.md

 #### URL

-You can also provide an URL to a schema endpoint.
+You can also provide a URL to a schema endpoint.
 Use this method if you're using [graph.cool](https://graph.cool/).

 ```json
 {